adriancooney/puppeteer-heap-snapshot/README.md

 # Puppeteer Heap Snapshot
 Capture heap snapshots and query the snapshot for objects matching a set of properties.
+Read more about it in [this blog post](https://www.adriancooney.ie/blog/web-scraping-via-javascript-heap-snapshots).

 ### Install
 Install via npm/yarn.